-Professional Development Groups work with the Resolution Institute office, to provide stimulating professional learning and networking events at the local level.
-They contribute a vital element of Resolution Institute services in Australia by connecting personally with Resolution Institute members in their local city.
+State / Location Committees work with the Resolution Institute office, to provide stimulating professional learning and networking events at the local level.
+They contribute a vital element of Resolution Institute services in Australia by connecting personally with Resolution Institute members in their city.

-Can I submit an EOI to join a new group in a new location?
+Can I submit an EOI to join a new committee in a new location?

-What personal qualities and skills do members of professional development group need?
+What personal qualities and skills do members of committees need?

 - Enthusiastic about DR